evemuproject/evemu_escalation/README.md

 do with the source code downloaded from this project.

 # Status
-- Login works again
+- Login still works!
-- Character selection and creation is working
+- Character selection and creation is still working
-- Character portraits are working
+- Character portraits are still working
-- Undocking and Docking is not working
+- Undocking is not working, but docking is still working
-- Items and Ships display in station
+- Items and Ships still display in station
-- Destiny are not sure
+- Destiny is still nearly fully functional if you are undocked

 # Legal
     ------------------------------------------------------------------------------------